top of page

 Do EU citizens need a visa to enter and travel within the EU?

-No, EU citizens do not need a visa to enter or a residence permit to stay (§ 2a FreizügG/EU).
+No, EU citizens do not need a visa to enter the country and do not need a residence permit to stay (Section 2a of the Free Movement Act/EU).

 Are EU citizens allowed to work in Germany?

-Yes, every EU citizen may work in Germany without requiring a permit.
+Yes, every EU citizen can work in Germany without the need for a permit.

-Are Europeans allowed to be self-employed in Germany?
+Are Europeans allowed to work as self-employed people in Germany?

 Yes, EU citizens can also be self-employed in Germany without a permit (freedom of establishment).
-Freedom of establishment applies if an economic activity is actually carried out for an indefinite period of time by means of a fixed establishment.
-However, the activity must actually be carried out; a purely formal business registration and tax registration is not sufficient.
+Freedom of establishment applies when an economic activity is actually carried out for an indefinite period of time through a permanent establishment.
+However, the activity must actually be carried out; purely formal business registration and tax registration are not sufficient.

-As a European, can I offer services in Germany?
+As a European, am I allowed to offer services in Germany?

-Yes, offering services in Germany is also covered by the European freedom to provide services.
+Yes, the provision of services in Germany is also covered by the European freedom to provide services.

-As a European, can I employ third-country nationals to provide services in Germany?
+As a European, am I allowed to employ third-country nationals to offer their services in Germany?

-Yes, the posting of third-country nationals to Germany is also covered by the freedom to provide services (Section 2 (2) no. 3 FreizügG/EU; so-called “Vander-Elst visa”).
+Yes, the posting of third-country nationals to Germany is also covered by the freedom to provide services (Section 2 Paragraph 2 No. 3 FreizügG/EU; so-called “Vander-Elst visa”).

 Are there residence cards for EU citizens?

 No, there is no longer a residence card for EU citizens.
 Until 2013, there was still a certificate of freedom of movement for EU citizens, but this was abolished.
-As a rule, such a certificate is not necessary, as the freedom of movement card is declaratory and not constitutive.
+Such a certificate is generally not necessary, since the freedom of movement card is declaratory and not constitutive.

-No, there is no EU citizenship in the strict sense.
-People who are nationals of an EU member state are generally referred to as EU citizens.
+No, there is no such thing as EU citizenship in the strict sense.
+Union citizens are generally defined as people who hold the nationality of an EU member state.

 How do I obtain EU freedom of movement?

-You obtain the right to freedom of movement within the EU either by becoming an EU citizen (i.e. taking on the citizenship of an EU country) or by marrying an EU citizen and moving in with them (§ 3 FreizügG/EU).
+You obtain the rights of freedom of movement within the EU either by becoming an EU citizen (i.e. by accepting the citizenship of an EU country) or by marrying an EU citizen and moving to join them (Section 3 of the Freedom of Movement Act/EU).

-Portuguese citizenship is probably the easiest to obtain.
-In this respect, Portugal allows naturalization with a “Golden Visa” or an investment visa.
+The easiest way to obtain Portuguese citizenship is probably Portuguese.
+Portugal allows naturalization with a "Golden Visa" or an investment visa.

-Where is the quickest way to get married within the EU?
+Where is it quickest to get married within the EU?

-It is usually quickest and easiest to get married in Denmark.
-Under certain conditions, it is even possible to get married online.
+Typically, it's quickest and easiest to get married in Denmark.
+Under certain circumstances, it's even possible to get married online.

 Can I travel within the EU with an identity card or do I need a passport?

-For a stay of up to 3 months, you can travel within the EU with an identity card (§ 2a para.
-1 FreizügG/EU).
+For stays of up to 3 months, you can travel within the EU with your identity card (Section 2a Paragraph 1 FreizügG/EU).

 As an EU citizen, do I have to leave Germany if my passport becomes invalid?

-No. While third-country nationals must always have a valid passport (Sec.
-3 Residence Act), this does not apply to EU citizens (Sec.
-6 (7) Freedom of Movement Act/EU).
+No. While third-country nationals must always possess a valid passport (Section 3 of the Residence Act), this does not apply to EU citizens (Section 6 (7) of the Freedom of Movement Act/EU).

 Does the Freedom of Movement Act also apply to family reunification with Germans?

-Although Germans are also EU citizens, the Freedom of Movement Act does not apply to them.
-In this respect, the Residence Act applies to family reunification with Germans (so-called discrimination against nationals).
-The only exceptions are the so-called “return cases” (§ 12a FreizügG/EU), for cross-border workers and for dual nationals.
-It is also possible to make use of the right to freedom of movement “indirectly”, e.g. by registering in another country in order to obtain an EU residence permit there.
+Although Germans are also EU citizens, the Freedom of Movement Act still does not apply to them.
+Family reunification with German citizens is therefore subject to the Residence Act (so-called discrimination against nationals).
+The only exceptions are so-called "return cases" (Section 12a of the Freedom of Movement Act/EU), for those working across borders, and for dual nationals.
+It is also possible to exercise the freedom of movement right "indirectly," for example, by registering in another country in order to obtain EU residency there.

-In which legal sources is the right of free movement regulated?
+In which legal sources is the right to freedom of movement regulated?

-The EU right of free movement is regulated in the following legal sources:
+EU freedom of movement law is regulated in the following legal sources:

 • Treaty on the Functioning of the European Union (TFEU; ex EC Treaty),